stephanmg/Branch-Generator/README.md

 the parent branch radius also raised to the power of 3/2 (Rall's 3/2 power rule).
 The user can specify these radii with method *Rall*.

 ## Usage (linear)
+The following command will generate an unbranched cable with length 10, start radius of 2 and end radius of 1.
+There will be inserted 10 points leading to 9 segments respectively edges.
 `java -jar Branch-Generator.jar method linear --filename unbranched --l0 10 --r0 2 --r1 1 --n 10`.

 ## Options